Recycle Bin for the Tree Tab

 • Search in recycle bin searches for deleted objects in this recycle bin.
 In Oracle-based systems, by default this includes both ID and Name, while the default for Cassandra-based systems is by ID but allows searching Name via an Advanced option.

-The options in the Advanced flipper vary based on the type of database in use.
+The options in the Advanced section vary based on the type of database in use.

 Cassandra Database Options